stoogoff/sunstone/support/Tools.md

 This will need to have a colour selector and brush size.

+## Fill

+Outline an area which is filled with one of the above terrains.

 ## Object

 Draws a single object in place.
 Objects will include: